stevenlin10/Foreman_Card_Game/README.md

-# Foreman_Card_Game
+# Foreman Card Game
-A proof of concept card game coded in C++.
+A proof of concept Blackjack card game coded in C++.
 Uses SIG libraries created by Professor Kallman of University of California, Merced.
+Object files generated using AutoDesk 3DS Max 2019.